-U.S. Congress, Office of Compliance, Washington, DC, September 29, 2004.
+U.S. CONGRESS, OFFICE OF COMPLIANCE, Washington, DC, March 8, 2005.

 Hon.
-J. DENNIS HASTERT,

-Speaker, House of Representatives,

-The Capitol, Washington, DC.
+J. Dennis Hastert, Speaker, House of Representatives, The Capitol, Washington, DC.

-DEAR MR. SPEAKER: Section 304(b)(1) of the Congressional Accountability Act of 1995 ("Act"), 2 U.S.C.
-1384(b)(1), requires that, with regard to substantive rules under the Act, that "[t]he Board [of Directors of the Office of Compliance] shall publish a general notice of proposed rulemaking under section 553(b) of Title 5, United States Code . . . [by transmittal] to the Speaker of the House of Representatives and the President pro tempore of the Senate for publication in the
+DEAR MR. SPEAKER: Section 304(b)(3) of the Congressional Accountability Act of 1995 (CAA), 2 U.S.C.
+1384(b)(3), requires that, with regard to substantive regulations under the CAA, after the Board has published a general notice of proposed rulemaking as required by subsection (b)(1), and received comments as required by subsection (b)(2), "the Board shall adopt regulations and shall transmit notice of such action together with a copy of such regulations to the Speaker of the House of Representatives and the President pro tempore of the Senate for publication in the Congressional Record on the first day on which both Houses are in session following such transmittal."